-2. Chemical Wastes: Most labs have several, DIFFERENT waste containers.
+2. Chemical Wastes: Some labs have more than one, DIFFERENT waste container.
 You MUST make sure you know which container is the correct one for your waste!
 Ask me if you're not sure!
 Otherwise you could cause a fire, explosion or some other unwanted chemical reaction.
 Containers must not be overfilled.
-It is everyone's responsibility to NOTIFY ME OR THE CHEM.
-ISSUE ROOM WHEN A CONTAINER IS /4 FULL.
-The Issue Room will provide new containers as needed.
+It is everyone's responsibility to NOTIFY ME WHEN A CONTAINER IS 3⁄4 FULL.
 Waste containers must be closed when not in use.
-REMEMBER -DO NOT FILL A WASTE JUG MORE THAN /4 FULL!!!
-The waste container should have a mark showing the /4 level.
+REMEMBER -DO NOT FILL A WASTE JUG MORE THAN 3⁄4 FULL!

-INSTRUCTOR: EPA inspectors allow us to keep waste bottles open while labs are running back-toback.
+INSTRUCTOR: EPA inspectors allow us to keep waste bottles open while labs are running back-to-back.
 If you are the last instructor of the day, the waste bottles must be capped before you leave.
-If you are the first instructor of the day and find an open waste bottle, please report it to the Issue Room.
+If you are the first instructor of the day and find an open waste bottle, please report it to CNSM Safety.